 The two-act ballet premiered in St. Petersburg, Russia in 1892 to the music of Tchaikovsky.
 The ballet was not an instant success but the Russian composer’s twenty-minute suite extracted from the show was warmly welcomed.
 It was in the second half of the twentieth century that the complete work began to find its cherished place in popular culture.
 Major US ballet companies derive something like 40 percent of their annual revenue from performances of “The Nutcracker”.

 Erzgebirge-Palace: Visit this wonderful palace of delights and be prepared to be lost in a whole new world for a while.
 The nutcrackers are 100 percent handmade in Germany and shipped all over the globe.
 Their dedicated online shop is at erzgebirgepalace.com.
-The selection is vast and the price range huge (from around £15 for the smallest figures to £1500 for the life-size models).
+The selection is vast and the price range huge.
 Here are just some of the nutcracker characters and themes you can purchase: Santa Claus, Mrs. Claus, Snowman, Father Time, Black Forester, Uncle Sam, Artist, Austrian soldier, Bagpiper, Aviator, Bavarian beer-drinker, Beefeater, Beekeeper, Carol singer, Hussar, Chef, Mouse King, Chimney sweep, Cowboy, Dentist, Drummer, Fireman, Policeman, Angler, Golfer, Baseball player, St. Patrick, Jester, Skier and a variety of kings.
 The website makes easy work of finding the nutcracker you want as it lists them in categories like ‘Professions’, ‘Kings’, ‘Soldiers’ as well as in lists for height and price.

 Erzgebirge-Palace also sells wonderful candle arches, angels, German candle pyramids and the charming wooden figures known as smokers, in which you can place a smouldering incense block and see scented smoke flow from the figure’s mouth.
 They produce about 5000 handcrafted items in all using only the finest manufacturers like Steinbach, Ulbricht and Seiffener Volkskunst.